gvorbeck/dmcm/README.md

 4. **Run DMCM**

-   In terminal run `npm run develop`.
-After it completes the launch process the DMCM will live at `http://localhost:8000/` until you kill the process.
+   In terminal run `gatsby develop`.
+After it completes the launch process the DMCM will live at `http://localhost:8000/` until you kill the process in your terminal.

-* More documentation coming as I complete this project!

 ## Documentation

 ### 1. Adventures
-Adventures are the most basic building block for DMCM since this is a campaign manager.
-Everything other piece of content (Besides the Reference page) flows from it's parent Adventure.
+Adventures are one of the most basic building blocks for DMCM since this is a campaign manager.
+Everything flows from your TTRPG's adventure.

 #### 1.1 Creating a new Adventure
 ##### Create a directory to house your Adventure.
 Navigate to your DMCM's `src/content/adventures/` directory.
 By default, there will be an `example/` directory which serves as a placeholder Adventure.
 To create your new Adventure, create a new directory nicknamed after your adventure (ex: "Lost Mine of Phandelver" might be housed in `lmop/`).
+Keep it short and unique.

 ##### Add an index file.
 Inside your new directory, create an `index.mdx` file.
 This will house the basic metadata for your adventure and requires some frontmatter added to it like this:
 ```
 ---
-type: adventure
-title: "YOUR ADVENTURE'S FULL TITLE"
-image: "./images/adventure-cover-image.jpg"
+title: "The Mountain that Disappeared"
+icon: "game-icon-spiked-dragon-head"
-levels: "1 - 5"
+levels: "1-5"
-playernum: "4 - 5"
+playernum: "4-5"
-setting: "Rorgotten Fealms"
+setting: "The Pocket Universe"
 links:
 - url: "https://example.org"
   title: "A link related to this Adventure that I'd like to keep handy."
 players:
-- name: Trigger Jones
+- name: Traveller Jones
   race: Gnome
   class: Druid
   passiveperception: 15